-According to Genworth, home health aides cost a monthly median of $4,576 in 2020, while a semi-private nursing home room cost $7,756 monthly.
-However, home care comes with additional expenses, such as homemaking aides (which cost an additional $4,481 monthly in 2020), food and supplies.
+According to Genworth, home health aides cost a monthly median of $5,148 in 2021, while a semi-private nursing home room cost $7,908 monthly.
+That being said, home care can come with additional expenses, such as homemaker services (which cost an additional $4,957 monthly in 2021), food and supplies.
 There can also be a hefty personal cost for family caregivers, including time off from work.

 All of these numbers vary immensely depending on circumstance, and most people don’t commit to a home care financial plan, according to personal finance expert Laura Adams.
-“Few people are really prepared for their own financial emergencies, much less for that of a relative or aging parent,” says Adams.
+“Few people are really prepared for their own financial emergencies, much less for that of a relative or aging parent,” she says.
 “But there are ways to work it into your goals.”

 Here, Adams and other experts share the steps to understanding and choosing how to pay for home care.

-Assess how much — and what kind of — help the senior needs
+Assess how much — and what kind of — help an aging adult needs

 “The first thing a potential caregiver should ask themselves is: ‘What do I need?’” says C. Grace Whiting, the President of The National Alliance for Caregiving.
 “A challenge for family caregivers is a lack of respite.
 In order to have any respite, you’re going to have to bring in a home care person.”

 Home care is a broad spectrum.
-A senior relative may need occasional help cooking or toileting, or they may need 24-7 care with complex medical services.
+A senior relative may need occasional help cooking or toileting, or they may need 24/7 care with complex medical services.
 Typically, the higher the need, the more home care will cost.
 Genworth notes that, on average, home health aides are $1 more an hour than homemaker services.

 The level of care will determine whether or not a family chooses to hire help, how often they use that help and the type of professionals they need, says Whiting.
 A senior might be looking for someone with homemaking experience and a sunny personality or they may need an aide with a nursing degree and specific dementia training.